Katy Armstrong

+Katy Armstrong is a fictional character from the British ITV soap opera Coronation Street, played by Georgia May Foote.
+The character's first appearance was broadcast on 30 July 2010 and she made her final appearance on 20 March 2015.

+In the show, Katy is the youngest daughter of Owen Armstrong (Ian Puleston-Davies) and sister of Izzy Armstrong (Cherylee Houston).
+The character's storylines mainly revolve around her relationship with Chesney Brown (Sam Aston), her pregnancy and son Joseph Brown (Lucca-Owen Warwick), and her affair with Ryan Connor (Sol Heras).

+Foote's departure from the show was announced in April 2014.
+She filmed her final scenes on 16 February 2015.
+Katy was killed in an off-screen car accident in Portugal on 18 October 2017, facilitating the return of Joseph (now William Flanagan).

+Creation and development

 Casting

 On 9 June 2010, Daniel Kilkelly from Digital Spy announced that former Grange Hill actress Georgia May Foote had joined the cast of Coronation Street as Katy Armstrong.
 Foote was working in her local fish and chip shop when she learned that she had won the role, following an audition.
 She began filming her first scenes around the time of her casting announcement.
 Foote had previously made a guest appearance in Coronation Street as Jess Burrows in January 2010.
 Foote's "feisty and outspoken" character was introduced as the sister of Izzy Armstrong (Cherylee Houston) and a love interest for Chesney Brown (Sam Aston).